CADMonkey21/p2pool-go-VTC/README.md

 The node is currently in a **functional alpha stage**.
 All core engine components are complete and working as demonstrated on the live network.
 The application can be compiled and run to create a functional mining pool that:
 * Connects to `vertcoind` and receives work.
-* **Establishes and maintains stable P2P connections** with other live nodes.
+* Establishes and maintains stable P2P connections with other live nodes.
-* **Correctly handles `ping`/`pong` keep-alive messages.**
+* Correctly handles `ping`/`pong` and `addrs` messages.
-* **Processes `addrs` messages to discover new peers.**
-* Runs a full Stratum server that accepts miners and serves jobs.
+* Runs a full Stratum server that accepts miners, serves them jobs, and dynamically adjusts their difficulty (Vardiff).
-* Implements a working Variable Difficulty (Vardiff) engine.
 * Performs full cryptographic validation of submitted shares and accepts valid work.
+* **Creates share objects from valid work and broadcasts them to the P2P network.**

-The core engine is complete and the node is now a well-behaved peer on the p2pool network.
-The next phase of development is to build out the sharechain logic.
+The core engine is complete and the node is now an active, broadcasting peer on the network.
+The next phase of development is to build out the sharechain logic by fully processing shares received from other peers.

 ## Prerequisites

 1. A running and fully synced `vertcoind` instance with RPC enabled in `vertcoin.conf`.
 2. The `verthash.dat` file.
 The pool will generate this on first run, but it's much faster to copy it from your `~/.vertcoin/` directory.
 3. An installation of the [Go language](https://go.dev/doc/install) (version 1.18 or newer).
-4. An open P2P port (default `9171`) on your router/firewall, forwarded to the machine running the node.

 ## Installation & Running